-There are two fields of problems according to Air Operator issue: the Civil Aviation Authorities problems and airlines maintenance problems, as shown in Fig. 3.
-Currently, the Civil Aviation Authorities in the world is the only one method of determining what deficiencies are there in maintenance data which is reviewed reportable events and seek experiences from surveyors in the aircraft maintenance standards department and the design and production standards division [24].
-At the time of this review, the following problems were identified as producing the maximum information on any insufficient information for the continued viability of aircraft in air operators [24]:
+There are two fields of problems according to Air

+Operator issue: the Civil Aviation Authorities problems and airlines maintenance problems, as shown in Figure 3.

+Currently, the Civil Aviation Authorities in the world is the only one method of determining what deficiencies are there in maintenance data which is reviewed reportable events and seek experiences from surveyors in the aircraft maintenance standards department and the design and production standards division.

+In performing this review the following problems were identified as producing the maximum information on any inadequate information for continued airworthiness in Air Operators [9]:

-• Mandatory Occurrence Report (MOR).
-The civil aviation authorities in the world receive a very large number of MOR each year that have indicated a hazard to the aircraft.
-Unfortunately, most of the civil aviation authorities do not send these reports to the aircraft manufacturing and designer companies order to do correction of these defects.
+Mandatory Occurrence Report (MOR).
+The civil aviation authorities in the world receives a very large number of MOR each year that have indicated a hazard to the aircraft.
+Unfortunately most of the civil aviation authorities don't send these reports to the aircraft manufacturing and designer companies in order to do correction of these defects.

-• Service Bulletins (SB) and Airworthiness Directives (AD).
+Service Bulletins (SB) and Airworthiness Directives (AD).
 Poorly written AD and their associated SB are something that again, most of the maintenance community has experienced.
-From a continuous airworthiness perspective, these are important as they frequently address known hazards and the effect of failing to meet the modification or inspection objective will almost certainly affect safety.
+From a continuous airworthiness perspective these are important as they frequently address known hazards and the effect of failing to meet the modification or inspection objective will almost certainly affect safety.
 Whilst no database is available to track and identify these, various departments in the civil aviation authorities performed a review of those known airworthiness directives and service bulletins which failed to control the risk.
 A surprising number were identified including such things as, tasks unable to be performed as written, critical steps omitted, environmental conditions not stated and poor inspection standards.
 These indicate to the Civil Aviation Authorities that the system for producing such data requires improvement.

-• Air accidents investigation and recommendations.
-The civil aviation authorities must perform a review of the accident reports from the Air Accidents Investigation Branch (AAIB) in order to identify where errors and omissions in maintenance data contributed to or caused the event.
+Air accidents investigation and recommendations.
+The civil aviation authorities must performed a review of the accident reports from the Air Accidents Investigation Branch (AAIB) in order to identify where errors and omissions in maintenance data contributed to, or caused the event.
 The review also looked to see how often the aircraft maintenance programmes was deficient, as opposed to just the maintenance data used by maintenance personnel.
 This indicated that data errors, such as incomplete, ambiguous, or inaccurate information were far more numerous than deficient aircraft maintenance programmes.
-In view of the efforts made, the requirements for review by aircraft operators and direct civil aviation authorities involved in approving maintenance programmes may not be surprising.
+Given the effort, requirements for reviewing by aircraft operators and direct civil aviation authorities involvement in approving maintenance programmes this perhaps is not so surprising.